xenocrat/chyrp-markdown/README.md

 Limitations
 -----------

-Because it is focused on speed and simplicity, the parser is limited in some ways that result in it not being fully conformant with the CommonMark, GFM, and GLFM specifications.
+The parser is limited in some ways that result in it not being fully conformant with the CommonMark, GFM, and GLFM specifications.
 Currently it is able to pass 91% of CommonMark test cases.

 The most notable limitations of the parser are:
 1. It does not fully implement nesting and flanking rules for emphasis and strong;